cequence-io/openai-scala-client/README.md

 </dependency>
 ```

-## Config
+## Config ⚙️

 - Env. variables: `OPENAI_SCALA_CLIENT_API_KEY` and optionally also `OPENAI_SCALA_CLIENT_ORG_ID` (if you have one)
 - File config: [openai-scala-client.conf](./openai-core/src/main/resources/openai-scala-client.conf)

-## Usage
+## Usage 👨‍🎓

 **I. Obtaining OpenAIService**

-First you need to provide an implicit execution context and akka materializer, e.g., as
+First you need to provide an implicit execution context as well as akka materializer, e.g., as

 ```scala
   implicit val ec = ExecutionContext.global
   implicit val materializer = Materializer(ActorSystem())
 ```

-Then you can get a service in one of the following ways:
+Then you can obtain a service in one of the following ways:

-- Default config (expects env. variables to be set as defined in `Config` section)
+- Default config (expects env. variable(s) to be set as defined in `Config` section)
 ```scala
   val service = OpenAIServiceFactory()
 ```